vksjangra/mcp-grafana/README.md

 - [x] Dashboards
   - [x] Get dashboard by UID
   - [x] Update or create a dashboard (DISCLAIMER: Be careful with context windows.
 See https://github.com/grafana/mcp-grafana/issues/101 for details)
+  - [x] Get the title, query string, and datasource information (including UID and type, if available) from every panel in a dashboard
 - [x] List and fetch datasource information
 - [ ] Query datasources
   - [x] Prometheus